 Pregnancy test

-In general, there are two options that can be given after the transfer of embryos to the future mother's uterus and they are detailed below.
+Generally speaking, there are two options that can occur after embryo transfer into the uterus and they are detailed below:

 - Positive outcome